Riot Games unveils plans for League of Legends universe in 2021

 Legends of Runeterra

 Legends of Runeterra will launch two more regions of Runeterra (including Shurima in March).
 The team is also further investing in competition this year, with the next seasonal tournament coming in late February.
+Legends is Riot’s digital card game, a free-to-play endeavor that’s challenging the likes of Blizzard Entertainment’s Hearthstone and Wizards of the Coast’s Magic: The Gathering — Arena.

 Register for GamesBeat's upcoming event: Driving Game Growth & Into the Metaverse